dronesmith/Dronesmith-Cloud/forge_cloud.md

 #### Add a drone to a user `PUT /api/user/id/drone_id`

 It is recommended though not required that a drone be associated with a specific user.
 This can be done by issuing a PUT request with the user id, followed by the drone id. `{ "status" : "ok" }` is returned.
 An error will be returned if the drone does not exist.
+The user's list of drones is a unique list, so any duplicates will be removed.

 #### Remove a drone from a user `DELETE /api/user/id/drone_id`